blakeblackshear/frigate/docs/docs/frigate/hardware.md

 ### TensorRT

-The TensortRT detector is able to run on x86 hosts that have an Nvidia GPU.
+The TensortRT detector is able to run on x86 hosts that have an Nvidia GPU which supports the 11.x series of CUDA libraries.
+The minimum driver version on the host system must be `>=450.80.02`.
+Also the GPU must support a Compute Capability of `5.0` or greater.
+This generally correlates to a Maxwell-era GPU or newer, check the [TensorRT docs for more info](/configuration/detectors#nvidia-tensorrt-detector).

 Inference speeds will vary greatly depending on the GPU and the model used.
 `tiny` variants are faster than the equivalent non-tiny model, some known examples are below: